Edit

 Share via

-Advanced NGINX ingress controller and ingress configurations with the application routing add-on
+Advanced NGINX ingress controller and ingress configurations with the application routing add-on for Azure Kubernetes Service (AKS)

 Prerequisites